kubeshop/testkube/docs/executor-postman.md

 Script execution completed in 598ms
 ```

-## Summary
+## **Summary**

-As we can see TestKube can help us to run tests inside our cluster, it can also store our tests and tests results.
+Testkube simplifies running tests inside a cluster and stores our tests and tests results for later use.